 The next chart highlights the -0.70 level and the value of the CFNAI-MA3 at the start of the seven recession that during the timeframe of this indicator.
 The 1973-75 event was an outlier because of the rapid rise of inflation following the 1973 Oil Embargo.
 As for the other six, we see that all but one started when the CFNAI-MA3 was above the -0.70 level.

 The next chart includes an overlay of GDP, which reinforces the accuracy of the CFNAI as an indicator of coincident economic activity.

 Here's a chart of the CFNAI without the MA3 overlay — for the purpose of highlighting the high inter-month volatility.
-Consider: the index has ranged from a high 2.64 to a low of -4.90 with a average monthly change of 0.61.
+Consider: the index has ranged from a high 2.65 to a low of -4.93 with a average monthly change of 0.61.
 That's 8% of the entire index range!
-The latest reading is a month-over-month change of -0.30, which is half the average volatility.
+The latest reading is a month-over-month change is 0.36.

 Further underscoring the volatility is the roller-coaster list of CFNAI monthly headlines from 2011 forward.

 As the monthly chart depicts and the headline verbs reinforce, it's unwise to read very much into the data for any specific month.
 Also data revisions frequently make the real-time headline subsequently inaccurate.
 The 3-month moving average is a better number to watch.

 In the final chart I've let Excel draw a linear regression through the CFNAI data series.
 The slope confirms the casual impression of the previous charts that National Activity, as a function of the 85 indicators in the index, has been declining since its inception in the late 1960s, a trend that roughly coincides with the transition from a good-producing to a post-industrial service economy in the information age.